apache/inlong-website/community/how-to-release.md

 The svn repository of the DEV branch is: https://dist.apache.org/repos/dist/dev/inlong

 The svn repository of the Release branch is: https://dist.apache.org/repos/dist/release/inlong

+Please ensure that the key you add to dev and release branch are the same.
 :::

 - Add the public key to KEYS in the dev branch to release the RC version